- Gender and Relationships

 Traditional Roles for Woman, and Why They Have Changed

 Over the last 25 years gender norms have shifted.
-The traditional roles and oppression society has placed on woman are now fading into a career driven culture.
+The traditional roles and oppression society has placed on women are now fading into a career driven culture.
 A woman’s identity was often summed up in her homemaking, and child rearing.
-Assertive career driven woman were looked at like they were less intelligent than their male counterparts and often had to fight for equality.
-In traditional roles, the woman heavily depend on men, to be the dominant financial provider.
+Assertive career driven women were looked at like they were less intelligent than their male counterparts and often had to fight for equality.
+In traditional roles, the women heavily depend on men, to be the dominant financial provider.
 Often having needs and wants oppressed and controlled.
 Pursuing active careers increase independence, and strengthens the world’s economy

 Pursuing a Career and Benefits Identified.

-The traditional role of woman in the home is to run a successful, happy household with ever present grace, and finesse.
+The traditional role of women in the home is to run a successful, happy household with ever present grace, and finesse.
 The home is to be a woman’s pride and joy, and her success as a homemaker defines the success of her character.
 Many woman in traditional settings can feel bored and listless.
-A recent Gallup analysis of more than 60,000 U.S. women interviewed in 2012 showed that Stay-at-home woman, at all income levels are worse off than employed females in terms of sadness, anger, and depression, though they are the same as other women in most other aspects of emotional wellbeing.
-Pursuing a career increases an independent identity, with opportunities for achievements and fulfillment for woman.
-There is much higher ratio of woman pursuing careers now than 25 years ago, as the benefit of increased emotional wellbeing has been identified.
+A recent Gallup analysis of more than 60,000 U.S. women interviewed in 2012 showed that Stay-at-home women, at all income levels are worse off than employed females in terms of sadness, anger, and depression, though they are the same as other women in most other aspects of emotional well being.
+Pursuing a career increases an independent identity, with opportunities for achievements and fulfillment for women.
+There is much higher ratio of women pursuing careers now than 25 years ago, as the benefit of increased emotional well being has been identified.

 Gender Pay and Equality

 The percentage of working women in Canada has increased from about 42% to almost 60% over the last 30 years.Gender bias in the workplace was a societal problem that held a lot of woman back from working, and pursuing goals outside the home.
 The Gender wage gap is complex and results from a variety of factors.